surthgide/thesis/text/1_sec.typ

 The generalization from special relativity to general relativity passed through the following main principles:

-- _Equivalence_: locally, a non-rotating free fall reference frame in a gravitational feld is equivalent, i.e. indistinguishable, to one in uniform motion in absence of a gravitational field;
+- _Equivalence_: locally, a non-rotating free fall reference frame in a gravitational field is equivalent, i.e. indistinguishable, to one in uniform motion in absence of a gravitational field;

 - _Covariance_: all observers are equivalent, meaning all laws of physics should have tensorial form;

 - _Minimal gravitational coupling_: no terms that explicitly contain the curvature tensor should be added to the formulas during the genrealization of laws from special to general relativity;

-- _Correspondence_: general relativity should agree with special relativity in absence of a gravitational field and low velocities.
+- _Correspondence_: general relativity should agree with special relativity at low velocities and in absence of a gravitational field.

 === Derivation of EFE